matatk/agrip/ldl/tutorial.md

 ## Running LDL

-LDL comes as part of AudioQuake—you can access it via the Launcher's "Map" tab.
+LDL comes as part of *AudioQuake*—you can access it via the launcher's "Map" tab.
 There you can open a map file you're working on (or one of the tutorial examples that match the tutorial steps below) and build and play it.

 If you clone the AGRIP code repo from GitHub and use a Mac, you can also use the LDL command-line tools.
 Info on how to do that is provided in the READMEs and in the help for the LDL program itself.

-# Making Maps with LDL
+# Making maps with LDL

 This section is a tutorial on making levels with LDL.
-It assumes you've got AudioQuake and you have a text editor set up that can edit XML files.
+It assumes you've got *AudioQuake* and you have a text editor set up that can edit XML files.

-## Basic Concepts
+## Basic concepts

 Before you start, please be aware of the following.